 While on campusback to top

-If you are a brand new student, check out our Getting Started: New Students page to find out how to get up and running with IT, before you even arrive on campus.
+If you are a new student, check out Getting Started: Students to find out how to get up and running with IT at MIT.

 Certificates for accessing the network

 Certificates let you log on safely to MITnet and identify you to MIT applications.
 Certificates need to be renewed every year by the end of July.
 This Knowledge Base (KB) article will walk you through installing MIT certificates.